f-eiyu/vantage-masters-plusplus/README.md

     - The computer opponent will summon natials to the board and attack with them.

 ### Gameplay goals
-- Play Vantage Masters with all of the cards and mechanics that exist in Trails of Cold Steel IV.
+- Implement additional, more complicated gameplay mechanics.
+    - Natials in the back row cannot attack, unless they have the "ranged" flag.
+    Natials in the front row cannot attack natials in the opposing back row if there are natials in the opposing front row, unless the attacker has the "ranged" flag.
+    - Some monsters will have special abilities, which can be activated at will, once per monster.
     - Some deck masters will have special abilities, which cost mana and can be used once per turn instead of one time only.
-    - Some monsters will have special abilities, which can be activated at will, once per monster.
-    - Implement spells, which are activated directly from the hand and have a variety of effects.
+    - Add spells, which are activated directly from the hand and have a variety of effects.
 Spell usage costs mana.

 ### Stretch goals
+- Play Vantage Masters with all of the cards and mechanics that exist in Trails of Cold Steel IV.
 - Play Vantage Masters against a smarter computer.
     - The computer will have some more sophisticated behavior, such as trying to maintain board control, saving spell cards for a "lethal", or focusing down